Training Center & Apprenticeship Information

 What is an Apprentice Ironworker?

-An Apprentice Ironworker is a person who is in training to become a Journeyman.
-Apprentices assist Journeymen in their duties, or they work at tasks alone under the supervision of Journeymen.
+An Apprentice Ironworker is a person who is in training to become a Journeyman Ironworker.
+Apprentices assist Journeymen in their duties, or they work at tasks under the supervision of Journeymen.

 Skilled Ironworkers are developed – not born.
-The skill set of a high-quality Journeyman Ironworker is not acquired merely by a few months on the job or by watching some of the job operations.
-These skills are acquired only through a specific program of training under the supervision of a skilled craftsman.
-These skills are then perfected through experience in a series of job situations, combined with a parallel program of study and related instruction.
+The skills of a highly qualified Journeyman Ironworker is not acquired merely by a few months on the job.
+These skills are acquired only through a specific program of classroom instruction and hands-on training under the supervision of skilled craftsmen.
 Such a program is known as an “Apprenticeship.”
 It is the type of training that takes place as a result of a cooperative plan and employment.

 The Apprenticeship Training Program